-$\frac{https://docs.google.com/spreadsheets/d/1JZNk9CGyCzUjJpR752s9h1CJouDYOSs99JjjlDtJg0c/edit\#gid=0$
+https://docs.google.com/spreadsheets/d/1uO3eTieYH7kN2qUjcHeb5tNurtB7vhmb9e2C32RQ0 4g/edit?usp=sharing

-Choose a topic by September 5, and enter your name and topic in the "Student/dates" tab in a cell adjacent to the date you want to present (student edit access will be enabled following the first class).
+Choose a topic by February 1, and enter your name and topic in the "Student/dates" tab in a cell adjacent to the date you want to present.

 Choice of topics will be first come - first served.
 Two students may not choose the same topic.